paritho/tabex/README.md

 To start using TabEx, select Use TabEx from the Navigation menu or press Ctrl-Shift-X. Repeat this process to turn TabEx off and use the editor in normal mode.

+If you switch files you may need to re-start TabEx.